blairsec/writeups/_posts/2021-12-20-minecraft-log4j.md

 categories: linux
 ---

 Last meeting we went over an overview of vulnerability research, the recent log4j vulnerability, and finally some more Linux stuff.
+[Lecture here](https://docs.google.com/presentation/d/1zs27obk0Jh3cFwKoTMSiTXPrv8aRMWUKbQ1BLbzpr14/edit).

 More interestingly though, instead of doing challenges individually we set up a live Minecraft 1.8 server that was vulnerable, and we "took over" the blairsec server as `minecraftsteve123`.
 These are the instructions to replicate what we did, if you want to try yourself.